imbbLab/EPIGENE/README.md

 #### *Citation*

-If you are using CRUP, please cite the following publication:\
+If you are using EPIGENE, please cite the following publication:\
 This is still unpublished work.

 > Sahu A., Li Na., Dunkel I., Chung HR.
 EPIGENE: genome-wide transcription unit annotation using a